Makumasa/CS472/assignment2/README.txt

 The program "ops_test" is used to show the validity of the software floating point operations written for Part 2.
-It takes in two doubles as command line arguments ,runs my software floating point operations with these two values as operands, and prints the results.
+It takes in two doubles as command line arguments, runs my software floating point operations with these two values as operands, and prints the results.
 These software floating point functions do not properly handle denormalized values.